elisacaffrey/MiFoDB/docs/source/overview.rst

 *What an I do with MiFoDB results?*
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 MiFoDB is based on inStrain profiling, so output will be the same as described in  `inStrain profile <https://instrain.readthedocs.io/en/latest/example_output.html#instrain-profile>`_.
-The most important output files is ``genome_info.tsv``.
+For every sample, there will be a number of inStrain output files (`detailed here <https://instrain.readthedocs.io/en/latest/example_output.html#instrain-profile>`_), but the most important output files is ``genome_info.tsv``.
 For example:

 .. csv-table:: genome_info.tsv